 After the Second World War, New Zealanders began to describe English immigrants as Poms, Pommies, or occasionally Pommy bastards.
 The word was not an acronym of the term Prisoners of Mother England, nor a version of the French word for potatoes (pommes de terre), which English soldiers ate during the war; it was rhyming slang originally used in Australia.
 The word ‘immigrant’ produced ‘pomegranate’, which was shortened to ‘Pom’ or ‘Pommy’.

 Until 1974 the English could migrate and settle in New Zealand freely.
 From that year they had to apply for an entry permit before leaving for New Zealand, and from 1986 they had to have a work permit.
 As New Zealand became less focused on England and ended all forms of assisted migration, and as England turned its attention to Europe rather than to the Commonwealth, so the appeal of migrating to New Zealand began to fade.
 From an English perspective the New Zealand economy did not look so rosy.
 Some English still came – often people followed their families – but the numbers were small.
-By 2006 the English were less than 20% of the foreign-born people living in New Zealand.
-Although there were still 202,000 ‘Poms’ living in New Zealand, that figure was lower than 30 years before.
+By 2013 the English were just over 20% of the foreign-born people living in New Zealand.
+Although there were still 215,000 ‘Poms’ living in New Zealand, that figure was significantly lower than 30 years before.